gngeorgiev/firesync/README.md

 ```

-Firesync.map - Returns a non-synchronized object or array, depending on the underlying firebase value.
+`firesync.map` - Returns a non-synchronized object or array, depending on the underlying firebase value.
 Each object in the
 returned object/array is a synchronized <a href="#firesync.FiresyncObject">FiresyncObject</a> or <a href="#firesync.FiresyncArray">FiresyncArray</a>
 depending on the underlying firebase value.
 The objects are guaranteed to be loaded.
 ```js